epythonlab/sage_web_dev/Review.md

 3. How to use bootstrap in html?

 4. What's the uses of bootstrap and css?
+5. How to use dev tools in web browser?

-5. What is the uses of Javascript?
+7. What is the uses of Javascript?

 6. Which of the following is the correct way to declare a variable in JavaScript? (assume each line is run in isolation) var name = 'Asibeh'